Introduction to rasterio & atlite#

 shape.iloc[0]

-We can then call the shape_availability function:
+We can then call the shape_availability function, passing the Portugal geometry and the excluder object.

 band, transform = shape_availability(shape, excluder)